 Pack your bags and head to the coast on this Marine Science trip!
 Venture to Wallops Island for a week of discovery on the Virginia coast.
 We will: explore a maritime forest ecosystem, kayak in the Atlantic Ocean, go orienteering, collect specimens aboard a research cruise, enjoy a day at the beach and more!
 The first-class Chincoteague Bay Field Station will be our base for the week.

-About Online Registration: In order to register online, you will need to create an account in the Community Ed online registration system (if you do not already have one).
+About Online Registration: In order to register online, you will need to create an account in our online registration system (if you do not already have one).
 In addition, your child must be added to your account prior to registering him/her for the trip program.

 Chincoteague Bay Field Station instructors partner with Trek and Travel chaperones to lead students through hands on classes that explore the unique environment of the Virginia Coast, develop leadership skills and build teamwork amongst students.
 Several universities utilize Chincoteague Bay Field Station for students in their marine biology programs.